apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_ScaleX

-Introduction: Returns the pixel width of the raster in map units.
+Introduction: Returns the pixel width of the raster in CRS units.
 !!!Note
     RS_ScaleX attempts to get an Affine transform on the grid in order to return scaleX (See [World File](https://en.wikipedia.org/wiki/World_file) for more details).
 If the transform on the geometry is not an Affine transform, RS_ScaleX will throw an UnsupportedException:
     ```